Same-Day Service vs. True Plumbing Emergency: Know the Difference

 - Call established companies first.
 Larger, well-staffed operations are more likely to have same-day availability than solo operators.

 - Check for transparent pricing.
-Reputable plumbers list service fees upfront and offer free in-person estimates.
+Reputable plumbers list service fees upfront and offer written estimates before starting work.

 - Verify licensing and insurance before committing.
 Ask for their state license number directly, and any hesitation is a red flag.

-- Ask neighbors or your HOA for referrals.
+- Ask neighbors, Nextdoor, or your HOA for referrals.
 Word-of-mouth recommendations for urgent situations remain highly reliable.

 Questions to Ask When You Call